- BSX Insight

 Drink water or a sports drink every 15-30 minutes while running.
 Avoid high-fiber foods the night before and on the day of your run to prevent cramps.
 They can cause cramping or GI problems.

 After a hard workout, you may feel nauseous or dizzy.
 There are many reasons why runners may experience nausea, such as:

 Drink plenty of fluids, especially during hot days, to avoid nausea when running.
 It would be best if you also cooled down properly after running to allow your body to adjust.

-A small snack can help prevent or stop nausea by being eaten 30 minutes or less before you run.
+A small snack can help prevent nausea by eating 30 minutes or less before you run.

-There are many great suggestions for what to eat before running and similar recommendations for what not to eat.
+There are many great suggestions for what you should eat before running and similar recommendations for what not to eat.